 The children wrote some wonderful poems, thinking about what Flo may have experienced.
 They also designed some beautiful artwork to remember the bravery of those who serve for us using the poppy as their inspiration.

-Today we used starburst sweets to investigate how different types of rocks are formed.
+Today we used Starburst sweets to investigate how different types of rocks are formed.
 We have already learnt that rocks can be classified into three groups, igneous, sedimentary and metamorphic.
-We looked at what happens when intense heat is applied – bubbles can be seen in the rock (starburst) and the different colours mix together.
-We applied pressure to make sedimentary rock, and heat and pressure to make metamorphic rock.
+We looked at what happens when intense heat is applied – bubbles can be seen in the rock (Starburst) and the different colours mix together.
+We applied pressure to make representations of sedimentary rock, and heat and pressure to make metamorphic rock.
 The classroom smelt very fruity at the end of our lesson, and we could all explain how rocks are made.

 Reading is incredibly important, but should also be fun.
 Today we visited our local library.
 We enjoyed taking time to share new books and talk about them with our friends.
 We brought some of our favourites back to class to help us with our topic and to share at story time.

-We have looked at the art of Paul Klee, and learnt that he loved to use bright colours and geometric shapes.
-We liked his picture ‘Castle and Sun’, and have used wax crayons and an ink wash to copy his style.
+We have looked at the work of the artist Paul Klee, and learnt that he loved to use bright colours and geometric shapes.
+We liked his picture ‘Castle and Sun’, and have used wax crayons and an ink wash to imitate his style.

 We took our time to draw our castles.
 Usually, we would not use a ruler when drawing a piece of art, but because we wanted nice straight lines, we used a ruler, and took our time to build our pictures from the bottom of the page.
 Harry said, “Just like you would build a house .”
 The children are very proud of their art, and we plan to use digital images of famous Warrington buildings next week and reproduce them using the style of Paul Klee.

 We started our new PE topic today, and the children demonstrated that they had learnt a lot about gymnastics in Year 2.
-They used the five gymnastic shapes, star, tuck, pike, straddle and pike, and balanced alone and with their friends.
+They used basic gymnastic shapes – star, tuck, pike and straddle, The children balanced alone and with their friends.

 Wow!
 The children looked incredible in all of their amazing costumes.